TCLee/sql-rag/README.md

     conda env create -f environment.yml -p ./env
     ```

-    This will create a new environment in a subdirectory of the project directory called `env`, (i.e., `project-dir/env`)
+    This will create a new environment in a subdirectory of the project directory called `env`, (e.g., `/path/to/sql-rag/env`)

 4. Activate the environment: